itsjaylawrence/ophelia/README.md

     <br /><br />
 </div>

-Completely open-source and customisable, **Ophelia** is a [Discord](https://discordapp.com/) bot framework running on top of [Discord.js](https://discord.js.org/), built specifically to simplify the process of running a custom bot.
+Completely open-source and customizable, **Ophelia** is a [Discord](https://discordapp.com/) bot framework running on top of [Discord.js](https://discord.js.org/), built specifically to simplify the process of running a custom bot.

 ## Table of contents
 - [Features](#features)